-We have three months left: let’s ensure everyone is counted!
+We only have five weeks left: let’s ensure everyone is counted!

 The California Complete Count – Census 2020 Office estimates that for every person not counted, California could lose $1,000 a year for ten years.
 That would mean a total of $10,000 lost per person in funds over the next decade.
 During a time of unprecedented crisis brought on by the pandemic, it is even more important for us to ensure every Californian is counted.
 The recent federal CARES Act relief funds, through which more than $2 trillion were distributed, were automatically calculated based on available census data – if we miss people in the 2020 Census, it can have dire consequences in the future.

 Trump Administration issues memorandum on July 21st, 2020, instructing Commerce Secretary Wilber Ross “to the extent practicable” to leave out undocumented individuals from the decennial census apportionment data.
 The president does not have final authority over the census and this will likely trigger legal challenges.
 Our national partner, Partnership for America’s Children has issued a statement, opposing this unconstitutional memorandum and outlining potential harm of such a move to the nation’s children and families.
 We will provide updates as they are received.